LCDR Ret., flew PV-1 bombers in the Pacific War, seaplanes in Korea, helicopters in Vietnam, and airships for the Navy in a career spanning 21 years.

 Joe Fitzwater was born June 11, 1924 in Terrace Park, Ohio.
 He entered military service March 1, 1943 into the world of photography at Lowry Field, Denver.
 Then went to Aerial Gunnery School in Brownsville, Texas training to become a top turret gunner on B-24s then advancing to Aerial Photo School at Will Rogers Field in Oklahoma.
 Joe was an aerial motion picture photographer with the 2nd Photo Recon Group in the Philippine Islands in 1945 then at Eglin Air Force Base, Florida 1947-1950.
 Joe flew in many types of aircraft including the B-29, helicopters and jets logging over 3,000 hours.
 He was discharged at Mountain Home Air Force Base, Idaho on March 15, 1953.

 WWII B-26 Martin Marauder medium bomber co-pilot with 23 missions over Germany.
 Served with the 375th Bomb Squadron, 391st Bomb Group.
 Entered service in 1943 and served until 1946.

 Theodore ‘Ted’ Gardner

 Enlisted as a gunnery officer then received a field commission becoming an Ensign on board ship in the Pacific Theater.
 Transferred to flight training.
-Ted was the Contribution to Freedom Award recipient for 2009.
+Tri-State Warbird Museum Contribution to Freedom Award recipient.

 Kenneth M. ‘Ken’ Glass